JohnDoughnut82/OTJ/README.md

 # OTJ Logger

 ## What is OTJ Logger?
 The OTJ Logger is a GUI-based Python tool built using Tkinter and Python 3.8.
-If you're having trouble running it, try switching to a Python 3.8 interpreter or download the .exe file (if you trust me! 😀).
+If you're having trouble running it, try switching to a Python 3.8 interpreter.

 ## Why Use OTJ Logger?
 As a DTS apprentice, I found filling out my OTJ logs manually quite time-consuming, especially when I missed a few weeks.
 This tool helps streamline the process!